puyanwei/CV/README.md

 [Work Experience](#experience) | [Projects](#projects) | [Skills](#skills) | [Education](#eduction) | [Hobbies](#hobbies) | [Blog](https://thep-log.blogspot.co.uk/)

 Hi there!
-I am a graduate of Makers Academy Coding Boot Camp and an ex online poker player continuing my career in software development.
+I am a graduate of Makers Academy Coding Boot Camp, an ex online poker player and a Hackernoon [tech blogger](https://hackernoon.com/front-end-refactored-components-with-vue-907a08a3630?source=user_profile---------2-------------------) continuing my career in software development.
 I am currently looking for work as a Front End Web Developer.

 I have already have work experience developing the rebrand website design of a start up.
 We used technologies in Vue.js, Webpack, ES6 Javascript and SASS whilst working in a team in an agile fashion.